bgoutorbe/sync_ElasticSearch_Cassandra/readme.md

                id_=id_,
                timestamp=timestamp)

-# document is inserted with its timestamp (instead of current timestamp)
+# document is inserted with its timestamp (instead of current timestamp).
+# Because the script, at each cycle, looks for documents whose timestamp
+# is more recent than the time of the previous synchronization cycle,
+# a document inserted with an old timestamp won't be synchronized.
 es.insert_or_replace_document(doc)
 cass.insert_or_replace_document(doc)